-The overestimation shown in Figure \ref{FDE} is attributed to changes in density and velocity dispersion profiles of the tracer due to the distance errors.
-In Figure \ref{FDE_changes}, we show how the distance errors deteriorate the reproducibility of these profiles.
-The density fall-offs are similarly affected in both the cone and the cylinder sampling regions; however, the velocity dispersion profiles are more significantly changed in the cases of the cylinders.
-In the top panel, the velocity dispersion profile is hardly changed in the case of the very narrow cone; however, the LDMD is significantly overestimated even in this case (Figure \ref{FDE}).
+Figure \ref{FDE_changes} shows how the distance errors deteriorate the reproducibility of these profiles.
+The density fall-offs are similarly affected in both the cone and the cylinder sampling regions.
+In the top panel, the velocity dispersion profile is hardly changed for the very narrow cone; however, the LDMD is significantly overestimated even in this case (Figure \ref{FDE}).
 Therefore, it can be said that the overestimation can be caused solely by the change of density fall-off; however, it can also be caused solely by the change of velocity dispersion (see Sect. \ref{LoS_error}).
-The changes of velocity dispersion profiles are more serious in the cases of cylinders than in the cones.
-This is due to inclusion among tracer stars in the cylinder regions stars whose $\theta$ are large in low $z$ regions.
-On such stars, their transverse velocities have more information about $v_z$ than their LOSVs.
+The changes of velocity dispersion profiles are more serious for cylinders than in the cones.
+This is due to inclusion among tracer stars in the cylinder regions stars whose $\theta$ are large in low-$z$ regions.
+The transverse velocities of these stars have more information about $v_z$ than their LOSVs.